Vertexia57/Lost/doc/Lost/Lost Cheat Sheet.md

 // [!]
 TODO: fix annoying issue with nearest sampling bleeding into into the positive V axis (Bottom pixels), Subtracing epsilon from it seems to work
 // [!]
 TODO: default int constructors for lost::VecX
 // [!]
 TODO: getting the height of a texture in a material is clunky (Accessing any info is kinda iffy)
+// [!]
+TODO: add "wasResized" function for the current window's screen

 // [x] BUG: debug information of font height uses an int when it should be float
 // [x] BUG: rendering text with a nullptr crashes program in debug mode
 // [x] BUG: Pressing F12 crashes the program????
+// [x] BUG: When rendering into render textures the cull mode needs to be changed since the directionality gets flipped
+// [x] BUG: Fix text alignment to be "per-line" rather than the whole block
 ```

 ---